mailersend/mailersend-laravel-driver/README.md

 MAIL_FROM_NAME="App Name"
 ```

-<a name="upgrade"></a>
-# Upgrade and Guzzle 6 support

-## Upgrading from v0.1

-If you are upgrading from `v0.1` branches, please do note that you will need to upgrade Guzzle to atleast version 7.
-[Please consult official guide for more info](https://github.com/guzzle/guzzle/blob/master/UPGRADING.md).

 <a name="usage"></a>
 # Usage

-This is an example [mailable](https://laravel.com/docs/7.x/mail#writing-mailables) that you can use to send an email with.
+This is an example [mailable](https://laravel.com/docs/9.x/mail#writing-mailables) that you can use to send an email with.

 `app/Mail/TestEmail.php`